Puurmani

 Puurmani is a small borough (alevik) in Jõgeva County, Estonia, in Põltsamaa Parish.
-As of 2011 Census, the settlement's population was 514.
+As of the 2011 census, the settlement's population was 514.

+Some of Europe's last woolly mammoths inhabited the Puurmani area as recently as 10,000 BP.

 Puurmani contains Puurmani manor, a historical manor recognized by the Estonian government as a cultural heritage object.
 It is currently occupied by a school.

-Writer and translator Asta Põldmäe was born in Puurmani in 1944.